Hamilton Beach TrueAir Review

 Despite a low initial cost to purchase the unit, the TrueAir is surprisingly expensive in the long run.
 Its estimated lifetime cost came out to $573, which is higher than that of the Coway and the GermGuardian AC4825, both of which are much more powerful and capable machines.
 This high cost largely comes from its short-lived filters, which run $22 and must be replaced every 90 days.
 That cost quickly adds up if you use the TrueAir frequently.
 It also uses electricity at an above-average rate, accumulating an estimated annual electricity cost of $10.51.

 The TrueAir's price is on the high end for a compact purifier.
 Then when you factor in its operating costs, it becomes more expensive than some of the top-performing full-sized models.
 At that point buying a full-sized model would be a much better value.
-If you'd rather a compact model, the GermGuardian AC4100 is a much better value.
+If you'd rather have a compact model, the GermGuardian AC4100 is a much better value.

 The Hamilton Beach TrueAir provides low-end performance yet costs as much to operate as much better machines.
 Because of this, we would not recommend it.